In order to protect our guests and staff, we have made changes to our operating procedures that take account of the current circumstances:

 No. The first slide can be avoided with a walkway and the second slide with a staircase.

-All wheelchair users must be accompanied by two able-bodied people, depending on the weight of the wheelchair user.
+Each wheelchair user must be accompanied by two strong adults, depending on the weight of both, wheelchair and user.

 At the first slide, there is a path down.

 At the second slide, the wheelchair user must be lifted on to the slide.